-- (1) A completed and signed HUD-approved certification form (HUD-50066 5382 Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking), which must include the name of the perpetrator only if the name of the perpetrator is safe to provide and is known to the victim.
+- (1) A completed and signed HUD-approved certification form (HUD 5382) Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking), which must include the name of the perpetrator only if the name of the perpetrator is safe to provide and is known to the victim.
 The form may be filled out and submitted on behalf of the victim. - (2) A federal, state, tribal, territorial, or local police report or court record - (3) Documentation signed by a person who has assisted the victim in addressing domestic violence, dating violence, sexual assault, or stalking, or the effects of such abuse.
 This person may be an employee, agent, or volunteer of a victim service provider; an attorney; a mental health professional; or a medical professional.
-Acceptable documentation also includes a record of an administrative agency, and documentation from a mental health professional.
 The person signing the documentation must attest under penalty of perjury to the person's belief that the incidents in question are bona fide incidents of abuse.
 The victim must also sign the documentation.